michelangelorossi/michelangelorossi.github.io/_pages/publications.md

 * <a href="https://www.cesifo.org/en/publications/2024/working-paper/rating-systems-and-end-game-effect-when-reputation-works-and-when">"Rating Systems and the End-Game Effect: When Reputation Works and When it Doesn't"</a>, with Chiara Belletti and Elizaveta Pronkina, 2024 (Current Draft)
   * Reject & Resubmit, Marketing Science
   * <a href="https://www.cesifo.org/en/publications/2024/working-paper/rating-systems-and-end-game-effect-when-reputation-works-and-when">"CESifo Working Paper No. 11253, 2024"</a>

-* <a href="https://www.cesifo.org/en/publications/2024/working-paper/quality-disclosures-and-disappointment-evidence-academy-nominations">"Quality Disclosures and Disappointment: Evidence from the Academy Awards"</a>, with Felix Schleef, 2021 (Current Draft)
-  * <a href="https://www.cesifo.org/en/publications/2024/working-paper/quality-disclosures-and-disappointment-evidence-academy-nominations">"CESifo Working Paper No. 11573, 2024"</a>
-  * Extended abstract published in Proceedings of the 22nd ACM Conference on Economics and Computation (EC '21).
-Association for Computing Machinery, New York, NY, USA, 790–791. <a href="https://dl.acm.org/doi/10.1145/3465456.3467573">"https://doi.org/10.1145/3465456.3467573"</a>

 * <a href="https://ftp.zew.de/pub/zew-docs/dp/dp23059.pdf">"YouTube Adpocalypse: The YouTubers’ Journey from Ad-Based to Patron-Based Revenues"</a>, with Raphaela Andres and Mark J. Tremblay, 2023 (Current Draft)
   * <a href="https://ftp.zew.de/pub/zew-docs/dp/dp23059.pdf">"ZEW Discussion Paper No. 23-059, 2023"</a>